eic/EicToyModel/README.md

 vertex smearing along the beam line can be specified.

   The starting point of this scan for a given set of values {z,theta,phi} is the point where such a particle would exit the accelerator vacuum chamber.
+Remember, the code knows the (simplified) IR vacuum chamber layout (actually creates a ROOT TGeo implementation dynamically).

   The end point is the most distant from the IP location of the last silicon tracker station, which can still be sensibly installed in this detector configuration in a given